Nana Akuoko Sarpong: Chieftaincy

 In the early hours of 16 December 1975, Nana Kwaku Duah, the uncle of Kwame Akuoko Sarpong passed on.
 He was laid to rest on 22 December 1975.
 The next day the process of installation began and Lawyer Akuoko Sarpong was enthroned Nana Akuoko Sarpong, the Omanhene of Agogo Traditional Area at age 38.
 On 16 January 1976, Nana Akuoko Sarpong swore the oath of allegiance before the Asantehene, Otumfuo Opoku Ware II at the Manhyia Palace in Kumasi.
 Otumfuo at the ceremony said to the people of Agogo, "Now you have got a chief you deserve, a well-educated and brilliant lawyer.
 Hold him tight".

 Sports

-Nana was captain of the school football team and athletics team at primary level.
+Sarpong was captain of the school football team and athletics team at primary level.
 He was a member of the Accra Academy sports team as a hockey player and football player.
 He also played football at Opoku Ware School.
 At the University of Ghana, he was a member of the school's tennis club and the captain of the GIMPA tennis club.
 He was chairman of the Central Regional Sports Council and also chairman of the Venomous Vipers Football Club, Cape Coast.
 He was later vice-chairman of the Ghana Football Association and also chairman of the Cape Coast Hills Club, a Sporting Association in Cape Coast.
 He thrice served as chairman of the Accra Great Olympics F.C. management committee.
-He is a trustee and patron of the Accra Lawn Tennis Club and also patron of the Ghana Athletics Association.
+He was a trustee and patron of the Accra Lawn Tennis Club and also patron of the Ghana Athletics Association.

+Death

+Sarpong died in Ghana on 26 March 2026, at the age of 87.